celestial-labs/workflow-activities-vanguard-tools/README.md

 ### What’s in?

-Data Sorcery: Ever wished you could manipulate data like a wizard?
+Data Sorcery: Ever wished you could manipulate data like a wizard [[Demo](https://apps.vertigisstudio.com/web/?app=a1e21fa1a17d47f39e04503fb1c49f61)]?
 Within this project, we introduce several custom activities that enhance workflow to handle with data:

 1. [**Get Data**](docs/GetData.md): This activity retrieves data from nested arrays, objects, or collections using "dot" notation.
 It allows you to access specific keys within deep data structures: `foo.bar.0.baz`.